Jettcodey/TikTok-Downloader/README.md

     - [ ] Opera GX <-- <-- Doesn't work for some reason, still investigating.
 - [ ] Make the GUI Better
     - [ ] Add more Options(Settings Menu)
+    - [ ] Make the GUI more appealing/better looking